sewe2000/superleague/README.md

 Superleage 2020/2021

-Jest to prosta gra wzorująca się na pewnych mechanikach z football managera.
-Przejmij stery jednej z drużyn w scenariuszu w którym superliga nie upadła i poprowadź swoją drużynę do chwały.

-Gra nie jest skończona i została testowana tylko na platformie GNU/Linux.

-Zależności potrzebne do zbudowania:
+It is a simple game based on some mechanics of Football Manager.
+The game is in a very early stage of Development and has been tested only on GNU/Linux and MacOS.

+Dependencies needed for building:
 + git
 + make
 + gcc (g++)
 + ncurses

-Instrukcje budowania:
+Build instructions:
-1. Sklonuj to repozytorium: git clone https://github.com/serweryn7D6/superleague.git
+1. Clone this repository: git clone https://github.com/serweryn7D6/superleague.git
-2. Zbuduj grę: make
+2. Build by running: make
-3. Aby zainstalować wpisz: sudo make install
+3. In order to install the Game you should issue the following command: sudo make install